-When you are selecting colours using the Colour Panel or the Colour Picker, a symbol will appear if you have selected a colour that is not 'web safe'.
+When you are selecting colours using the Colour Palette or the Colour Picker, a \square symbol will appear if you have selected a colour that is not 'web safe'.
 You can click the small coloured square under the symbol to change to the closest available web safe colour.

-Tip Photoshop includes a web safe colours collection called Web Safe Colors.aco that can be loaded in the swatches Panel.
-If you want to load the web safe colours, you can select them from the swatches menu.
+Tip Photoshop includes a web safe colours collection called Web Safe Colors.aco that can be loaded in the swatches palette.
+If you want to load the web safe colours, they are usually located where Photoshop is installed under the \Presets\Color Swatches folder.